MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/GoogleBigQuery.md

 ## Prerequisites

-You'll need a Google Account to sign in to Google BigQuery.
+You'll need a Google account or a Google service account to sign in to Google BigQuery.

 ## Capabilities supported